flutter/website/src/development/platform-integration/ios/app-extensions.md

 many features in the Flutter framework.
 This hasn't been tested in App Store submissions and might not work for some app extensions.

-For example, home screen Widgets can't use some lower-level APIs needed to draw Flutter UI.
+For example, home screen Widgets and Live Activities can't use some lower-level APIs needed to draw Flutter UI.
 {{site.alert.end}}

 ## Tutorials
 For step-by-step instruction for using app extensions with your Flutter iOS app, check out the
-[Adding Home Screen Widgets to your Flutter app][] codelab.
+[Adding Home Screen Widgets and Live Activities to your Flutter app][] codelab.

 [Apple's documentation]: https://developer.apple.com/app-extensions/
 [Core Spotlight]: https://developer.apple.com/documentation/corespotlight